 This is the gist of the interesting information we received from Danny, who is Grenadian through and through.
 The captain, Walter, has over 30 years experience at sea and is from Carriacou.
 Not only are the crew from the islands, but so are the snacks, the fruit juice, the artwork, the rum and of course, the boat.

 We always try to support local businesses, so the Savvy was a perfect fit for us.
+They work closely with Mount Cinnamon Grenada which is a stunning boutique resort on the island.

 With two capable Grenadians on board, and rum in our hands, we were ready to go.